 - Attach a copy of your Unofficial Transcript

-- Make an advising appointment with the Department Chair, Dr. Lynne Trulio, and bring your completed form along with the unofficial transcript.
-The Chair will welcome you to the department, review and sign your paperwork, and help you lay out an entire academic plan for your major that is as efficient as possible.
+- Make an advising appointment with the undergraduate academic advisor, Dr. Lynne Trulio, and bring your completed form along with the unofficial transcript.
+The Advisor will welcome you to the department, review and sign your paperwork, and help you lay out an entire academic plan for your major that is as efficient as possible.

-- Submit the form that has been signed by the Chair to Window R of the Office of the Registrar located in the Student Services Center (exterior entrance is on the first floor of 10th Street/North Parking Garage facing 9th Street).
+- Submit the form that has been signed by the undergraduate academic advisor to the Office of the Registrar located in the Student Services Center (exterior entrance is on the first floor of 10th Street/North Parking Garage facing 9th Street).

 - Attach the following:

 - Personal Statement explaining how/why changing your major will not delay your graduation (at least one paragraph typed)